fbpx

 Stomach cancer in Singapore

 Stomach cancer in Singapore has a relatively high incident rate.
-Based on Singapore Cancer Registry data, it is the 7th and 9th most common cancer in men and women respectively.
+Based on Singapore Cancer Registry 2021 Annual Report data, it is the 8th and 10th most common cancer in men and women respectively for the period 2017-2021.
 Stomach cancer affects men more than women, but is more uncommon in people under 50 years of age.

 What Is Stomach Cancer?